 Changes in light penetration or attenuation associated with this pressure are not relevant to Hediste diversicolor and Limecola balthica biotopes.
 As the species live in the sediment they are also likely to be adapted to increased suspended sediment (and turbidity).
-However, alterations in the availability of food or the energetic costs in obtaining food or changes in scour could either increase or decrease habitat suitability for the characterizing species.
+However, alterations in the availability of food or the energetic costs in obtaining food or changes in scour could either increase or decrease habitat suitability for Hediste diversicolor, Limecola balthica as characterizing species and for other abundant species such as the oligochaetes Tubificoides benedii and Tubificoides pseudogaster.